dart-windows/website/docs/com-programming/basics.md

 }
 ```

-## Releasing COM objects
+### Releasing COM objects

+Most of the time, you don't need to do anything as COM objects are
+automatically released by `Finalizer` when they go out of scope.

+However, if you're manually managing the lifetime of the object (i.e. by calling
-When you have finished using a COM interface, you should release it with the `release` method:
+the `.detach()` method), you should release it by calling `.release()`:

 ```dart
 fileOpenDialog.release(); // Release the interface